OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 - *Sexism*: Refers to acts of violence that: 1) occur or linger in cyberspace; 2) are sexist, or sexual in nature; and 3) who reiterates dominant gender norms targeting girls and boys (tarnishing the former’s reputation and threatening the latter’s masculinity);

 - *Racism*: Cyber racism  is  most  commonly  defined   as  racism  which   occurs  in   the  cyber world.
-This   includes   racism   which   occurs   on   the   internet   such   as   racist   websites, images, blogs, videos and online comments as well as racist comments, images or language in text messages, emails or on social networking sites.
+This   includes   racism   which   occurs   on   the   internet   such   as   racist   websites, images, blogs, videos, and online comments as well as racist comments, images or language in text messages, emails or on social networking sites.
 It can be defined more broadly as any use of information and communication technologies to   transmit   racist   attitudes   and   behaviour   including   the   transfer   of   racially offensive content that is intended to cause harm or distress to another person [4];

 - *Homophobia*: Sexual   minorities   often   make   greater   use   of   the   internet   to   look   for   specific socialization environments in which they can meet other people with the same orientation or can avoid face-to-face social rejection and homophobic bullying.
 Paradoxically,   this   greater   use   of   the   internet  to   escape   offline   discrimination could lead to greater exposure to OSVR (Online Sexual Victimization and Risks).
 The   internet   is   an   environment   that   reproduces   societal   prejudices,   so   it   is reasonable   to   think   that   homophobia   and   discrimination   will   also   be   present online, causing higher rates of OSVR among sexual minorities.
 In turn, the higher rate of OSVR could partially explain the higher rate of negative mental health outcomes   found   among   sexual   minorities [5];

-- *Hate speech*: In   common   language,   “hate   speech”   refers   to   offensive   discourse   targeting   a group or an individual based on inherent characteristics (such as race, religion or gender) and that may threaten social peace.
+- *Hate speech*: In   common   language,   'hate   speech'   refers   to   offensive   discourse   targeting   a group, or an individual based on inherent characteristics (such as race, religion or gender) and that may threaten social peace.
 To   provide   a   unified   framework   for   the   United   Nations   to   address   the   issue globally, the UN Strategy and Plan of Action on Hate Speech defines hate speech as...“any kind of communication in speech, writing or behaviour, that attacks or uses pejorative or discriminatory language with reference to a person or a group on the basis of who they are, in other words, based on their religion, ethnicity, nationality, race, colour, descent, gender or other identity factor.”
 [6];

-- *Bullying*: Bullying is a form of aggressive behavior in which someone intentionally and  repeatedly causes another person injury or discomfort.
+- *Bullying*: Bullying is a form of aggressive behaviour in which someone intentionally and  repeatedly causes another person injury or discomfort.
 Bullying can take the form of physical contact, words, or more subtle actions.
-The bullied individual typically  has trouble defending him or herself and does nothing to “cause” the bullying.
-Cyberbullying is verbally threatening or harassing behavior conducted through such   electronic   technology   as   cell   phones,   email,   social   media,   or   text messaging.
-Cyberbullying is verbally threatening or harassing behavior conducted through such   electronic   technology   as   cell   phones,   email,   social   media,   or   text messaging [7].
+The bullied individual typically  has trouble defending him or herself and does nothing to 'cause' the bullying.
+Cyberbullying is verbally threatening, or harassing behaviour conducted through such   electronic   technology   as   cell   phones,   email,   social   media,   or   text messaging.
+Cyberbullying is verbally threatening, or harassing behavior conducted through such   electronic   technology   as   cell   phones,   email,   social   media,   or   text messaging [7].

 The five classes above were used to determine which data to collect and later, as labels for data annotation.